sql-machine-learning/elasticdl/doc/ps_design.md

 ## Interactions among Master, PS and Worker
 The following events involve interactions among the master, workers and PS:

 * The master starts PS.
 * Initialization of parameters in PS.
 * Relaunch of PS.
-* Workers get model parameters from PS.
+* Workers get model variables from PS.
 * Workers push gradients to PS.
 * PS reports submodel version to the master.
 * The master tells PS to save checkpoint.

 ### The master starts PS
-When an ElasticDL task starts, `master.main` is responsible for starting PS.
-After starting PS, `master.main` starts the master and workers, and tells them the endpoints of PS.
+When an ElasticDL task starts, `master.main` is responsible for starting PS as a Kubernetes service.
+Through kubernetes service, we can fix domain name for every PS node.

+After starting PS, `master.main` starts the master servicer and workers, and tells them the domain name of PS.
+For PS with embedding replicas, every PS node also needs to know the domain name of its replicas.

 ### Initialization of parameters in PS
-PS does not have any model variable and mdoel meta info after starting.
+PS does not have any model variable and model meta info after starting.
 Model meta info includes dimension of embedding layers, initialization methods of embedding vectors, initialization methods of slot variables in optimizer.

 There are two ways for PS to get model variables and model meta info, one is to read from a checkpoint file, one is to obtain them from workers.